COVID-19, Structural Inequality, and the Future of Low-Income Latinx Construction Workers in Austin

 - Snehal Patel, Internal Medicine Hospitalist, Assistant Professor of Internal Medicine, Dell Medical School, UT Austin

-This event is co-sponsored by the Bernard and Audre Rapoport Center for Human Rights and Justice, Dell Medical School Department of Population Health, and Opportunity Forum at the University of Texas at Austin; and by the Workers Defense Project.
-It is also part of a new inter-disciplinary and cross-campus Pop-Up Institute, “Beyond the Future of Work: New Paradigms for Addressing Global Inequality,” supported by the Office of the Vice President for Research.
+This event was co-sponsored by the Bernard and Audre Rapoport Center for Human Rights and Justice; Dell Medical School Department of Population Health, and Opportunity Forum at the University of Texas at Austin; and by the Workers Defense Project.
+It was also part of the Rapoport Center's interdisciplinary and cross-campus Pop-Up Institute, “Beyond the Future of Work: New Paradigms for Addressing Global Inequality,” supported by the Office of the Vice President for Research.